jnozzi/cocoadev.com/markdown/ListeningForPhoneCallsThroughModem.md

 Peter

 ----
 It has nothing to do with BSD sockets, which are used to communicate over the internet.
-You want to talk to a serial device, check out General/AMSerial.
+You want to talk to a serial device, check out AMSerial.
 ----
 Serial port communication, modem commands, AT Commands are the key to go..
 ----